-Section 3.01.
-Eligibility for State School Aid Payments.
+Section 3.01 Eligibility for State School Aid Payments.
 The State, through its Department of Education, has sole responsibility for determining the eligibility of the Academy to receive State School Aid Payments.
 The State, through its Department of Education, has sole responsibility for determining the amount of State School Aid Payments, if any, the Academy shall be entitled to receive.

 Section 3.02.
 Method of Payment.
-Each State School Aid Payment for the Academy will be made to the Fiscal Agent by the State Treasurer by issuing a warrant and delivering the warrant to the Fiscal Agent or by electronic funds transfer into an account specified by the Fiscal Agent.
+Each State School Aid Payment for the Academy will be made to the Fiscal Agent by the State Treasurer by issuing a warrant and delivering the warrant to the Fiscal Agent by electronic funds transfer into an account specified by the Fiscal Agent, or by such other means deemed acceptable to the Fiscal Agent.
 The State shall make State School Aid Payments at the times specified in the State School Aid Act of 1979, as amended.